Halloween Hazard: Never Buy Decorative Contact Lenses Without a Prescription

-It started as an impulsive buy from a souvenir shop, but 10 hours after she first put in a pair of colored contact lenses, Laura Butler of Parkersburg, W.Va., had "extreme pain in both eyes," she said.
+Just 10 hours after she first put in a pair of colored contact lenses that she’d bought at a souvenir shop, Laura Butler of Parkersburg, W.Va., had "extreme pain in both eyes," she said.
 "Because I had not been properly fitted by an eye care professional, the lenses stuck to my eye like a suction cup."

 Real People, Real Problems with Colored Contact Lenses